Covid 19 coronavirus: Government set to move on regions with low test results

 Ardern said that while the majority of New Zealanders were doing an amazing job during the lockdown "we just need to keep reminding that small proportion who perhaps aren't taking it seriously why it is so important".

 "This period of time is our chance to break the chain of transmission.
-The quicker we do that, the sooner we can return to some semblance of normal life and the much better able we will be to save lives of other New Zealanders and that includes people you know.
+The quicker we do that, the sooner we can return to some semblance of normal life and the much better able we will be to save lives of other New Zealanders and that includes people you know."

 "They are our vector for transmission.
 They are the ones who then pass it on.
 I need everyone to take this seriously …